databricks/terraform-provider-databricks/docs/data-sources/sql_warehouse.md

 * `tags` - Databricks tags all warehouse resources with these tags.
 * `spot_instance_policy` - The spot policy to use for allocating instances to clusters: `COST_OPTIMIZED` or `RELIABILITY_OPTIMIZED`.
 * `enable_photon` - Whether to enable [Photon](https://databricks.com/product/delta-engine).
 * `enable_serverless_compute` - Whether this SQL warehouse is a serverless SQL warehouse.
-To use a serverless SQL warehouse, you must enable serverless SQL warehouses for the workspace.
+To use a serverless SQL warehouse, you may need to enable serverless SQL warehouses for the account.
 * `channel` block, consisting of following fields:
   * `name` - Name of the Databricks SQL release channel.
 Possible values are: `CHANNEL_NAME_PREVIEW` and `CHANNEL_NAME_CURRENT`.
 Default is `CHANNEL_NAME_CURRENT`.
 * `jdbc_url` - JDBC connection string.